zpinto/learn-flaskRESTful-dev-deployment/README.md

   - This resource is used to get a new access_token when the callers session has expired

-  - When the session expires, the caller can use the refresh_token as the value for the Authorization HTTP header and get back a newly generater access_token
+  - When the session expires, the caller can use the refresh_token as the value for the Authorization HTTP header and get back a newly generated access_token

 #### todo.py

 The todo file is where the creation, reading, updating, and destroying (CRUD) functionality of todos takes place.

-- Note: A fresh token is on that was aquired by logging in using the `{url}/login` endpoint and not just by refreshing a session with the the `{url}/refresh` endpoint
+- Note: A fresh token is on that was acquired by logging in using the `{url}/login` endpoint and not just by refreshing a session with the the `{url}/refresh` endpoint

 - Note: Sometimes endpoints require fresh tokens when you are carrying out more serious actions like changing data